passes-org/passes/docs/protocol-reference.md

     | { status: 'accepted'; body: Uint8Array }
     // The user rejected the request (no additional information is available)
     | { status: 'rejected' }
-    // The Pass Provider doesn't support the requested tag
+    // The Pass Provider doesn't support the requested topic
     | { status: 'unsupported' }
     // An exception occurred when presenting or accepting the request
     | { status: 'exception'; message: string }